igarciadelamo/twitbot-reminder/README.md

      "access-token-secret": "text with the access-token-secret" },
-   "me": "text with your nickname (with no '@' at the begining)" "greeting" : "text with the greeting."
+   "me": "text with your nickname (with no '@' at the begining)" "greeting": "text with the greeting."
  }
 ```